PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * When scamming are profitable, then exists trend for (World-wide) teaching facilities to make more scamming schemes.
 The Scamming is a Business.
 [LRT](https://www.lrt.lt/naujienos/lietuvoje/2/2560803/sukciavimo-epidemija-lietuvoje-aferistai-ruosiami-specialiuose-mokymo-centruose-uzsienyje).
 This is very similar as Phishing Campaigns through Web Systems.
 * Persons are needed for possibility to link correct (or good) e.shops with their e.Portals.
 There could be expectations from [registrucentras.lt](https://www.registrucentras.lt/), because they offer public information about legal persons & entities.
 If Scam could happen easily and Clients does not get legal protection as they shall get that, then as result could be included: loss of trust.
+* By taking into Account this Article [LRT.lt](https://www.lrt.lt/naujienos/pasaulyje/6/2579108/japonijos-kova-su-sukciais-dirbtinis-intelektas-pokalbiu-analize-ir-itartini-numeriai) there could be suggested: to find locations where money are scammed at most cases and to conduct an information campaign; to build mobile phones with simple call recording capabilities (a.k.a. how often distance applications are used for recording Internet Conferences?
+Data Security over this?); Software Application, that checks Mobile Phone Number in Database of known Scammers; More International Cooperation in dealing with Scammers; Analysis of a call with Automated Mechanisms & Machine Learning Stuff (usually most of operating systems include some level of "virtual assistant" capability, but their functionality in legal situation kind a limited and (or) narrow as chat-bot, subscribing, purchase-of-tickets..., so there would be needed for more to security & data protection related functionality).
 ```

 ```